-High-pressure atomizers and spray generators are of great interest in industry and have many applications such as combustors, drying systems and agricultural sprays.
+High-pressure atomizers and spray generators are of great interest in industry.
+They have many applications such as fuel injectors, pharmaceutical sprays and agricultural sprays.

-Although it is known that generally the liquid/air interaction is very important in the break up of liquid jets, recent experimental studies by Tamaki et al. (1998, 2001) and Hiroyasu (2000) show that the disturbances inside the nozzle caused by the collapse of traveling cavitation bubbles make a substantial contribution to the break-up of the exiting liquid jet.
-Even with high pressure drops, the main flow of liquid jet does not atomize greatly when a disturbance caused by cavitation is not present.
+It is known that generally the liquid/air interaction is very important in the breakup of liquid jets.
+However, recent experimental studies by Tamaki et al. (1998, 2001) and Hiroyasu (2000) show that the disturbances inside the nozzle caused by the collapse of traveling cavitation bubbles make a substantial contribution to the breakup of the exiting liquid jet.
+Even with high pressure drops, the main flow of a liquid jet does not atomize greatly when a disturbance caused by cavitation is not present.
 Nurick (1976) also observed that the presence of cavitation in nozzle will decrease the uniformity of the mixing for unlike impinging doublets.
-He & Ruiz (1995) studied the effect of cavitation on turbulence in plain orifices flows.
-In their experiment they measured the velocity field for both cavitating and noncavitating flow in the same geometry.
+He & Ruiz (1995) studied the effect of cavitation on turbulence in flows through plain orifices .
+In their experiment, they measured the velocity field for both cavitating and noncavitating flow in the same geometry.
 They observed that the impingement of the free surface flow onto the orifice wall increases the turbulence generation behind the cavity.
-Also, turbulence in the cavitating flow is higher and decays more slowly than that in the noncavitating flow.
+Also, turbulence in the cavitating flow is higher and decays more slowly than in the noncavitating flow.

 Many numerical studies have been performed on the cavitation inside the orifice flow (Xu et al. (2004), Chen & Heister (1996), Bunnell & Heister (2000) ).
-Bunnell et al. (1999) studied the unsteady cavitating flow in a slot and found that partially cavitated slots show a periodic oscillation with Strouhal number near unity based on orifice length and Bernoulli velocity.
-Different models for two-phase flow and cavitation are used.
-For example Kubota et al. (1992) derived a constitutive equation for the pseudo density from the Rayleigh-Plesset equation for bubble dynamics.
-These models are based on pressure and are neglecting the viscous stress effects.
-In the present work, we consider the effects of viscous stress in finding the potential regions of cavitation.
+Bunnell et al. (1999) studied the unsteady cavitating flow in a slot.
+They found that partially cavitated slots undergo a periodic oscillation with the Strouhal number is near one.
+The Strouhal number is based on orifice length and Bernoulli velocity.
+Different models for two-phase flow and cavitation have been used in the past.
+For example, Kubota et al. (1992) derived a constitutive equation for the pseudo density from the Rayleigh-Plesset equation for bubble dynamics.
+These models are based on pressure and neglect viscous stresses.
+In the present work, we consider the effects of viscous stresses.